Music from the Heart

 In week 6 we were treated to a wonderful illustrated talk by violinist Elizabeth Cooney about Bach's Chaconne.
 Not only did we discover the history and complexity of the composition, but we learnt about the many hidden messages within the music; an utterly fascinating evening.

-We all wanted to hear Elizabeth play more as a result, so here's a link to a recording of her performing Ravel's Tzigane, the perfect taster to when she performs LIVE at Pirbright Arts soon!
+We all wanted to hear Elizabeth play more as a result, so here's a link to a recording of her performing Ravel's Tzigane, the perfect taster for when she performs LIVE at Pirbright Arts!

 Our penultimate conversation was with the great pop and session bass guitar player, Steve Pearce.
 We spent much of the time talking about musical style, approach and the enigma that is groove.
 It's safe to say everyone was mesmerised by Steve's authority, charm and humour and wonderful stories of working with some of the greats.